 Interest payments made abroad on loans or cross-border leasing agreements are subject to a 20% WHT.
 If the loan or cross-border agreement has a term equal to or greater than eight years and it is destined to financing government/private-run infrastructure projects under the conditions set in Law 1508 of 2012, a 5% WHT is triggered.

 However, lease agreements for aircraft, ships, and the like, or parts thereof, are subject to a 1% WHT.
-In addition, a reduced rate of 15% is applicable upon interest and alike payments connected with loans provided by foreign entities which term is equal or higher than 1 year.
-This applies also to interest and financial payments related with the monthly payment of leasing agreements.
+In addition, a reduced rate of 15% is applicable upon interest and alike payments connected with loans provided by foreign entities which term is equal to or higher than one year.
+This also applies to interest and financial payments related with the monthly payment of leasing agreements.